 Non-ASCII characters are allowed in filenames and Perforce identifiers, but entering them from the command line might require platform-specific solutions.
-If you are using Perforce in internationalized mode, all users must have P4CHARSET set properly to prevent corruption of the files in the depot.
+If you are using Perforce in unicode mode, all users must have P4CHARSET set properly.
 For details about setting P4CHARSET, see the Perforce Command Reference and the Internationalization Notes.